 HMRC will then make a decision as to whether you should be able to pay your tax bill immediately or whether you will need more time to get your payments back on track.
 If they decide you need more time to be able to clear your arrears and get your payments back in order, they may ask you further in-depth questions to find out how long it is likely to take you.
 They may even ask for evidence in complex cases before they make a decision.

 What happens next?

 If HMRC think you can pay immediately then you will be expected to do just that – pay up immediately.
 You can make that payment by direct debit or debit/ credit card over the phone.
-If you choose to pay by credit card you will charged a fee which is non-refundable, but be warned that HMRC are phasing out personal credit card payments altogether in January 2018.
+If you choose to pay by credit card you will charged a fee which is non-refundable, but be warned that HMRC phased out the use of personal credit card payments in January 2018.